genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-pending-approval.md

 # Pending approvals

-The Genesis LCNC Platform has an in-built pending approval mechanism for optional use with event handlers.
+The Genesis LCNC Platform has an in-built pending approval mechanism that can be used with event handlers.
 This is useful where particular events require a second user to approve them in order to take effect.
 Genesis Pending Approvals works with the concepts of “delayed” events and "4-eyes check".

 ## Set an event to require approval

 Any event can be marked to "require approval" as long as the `REQUIRES_APPROVAL` flag is set to `true` in the incoming message.

-However, an event can be configured for a mandatory `REQUIRES_APPROVAL` flag check by overriding the `requiresPendingApproval` method to `true` in the custom event handler definitions and setting the `requiresPendingAproval` property to `true` in a GPAL event handler.
+To configure an event for a mandatory `REQUIRES_APPROVAL` flag check:

+1. Override the `requiresPendingApproval` method to `true` in the custom event handler definitions.
+2. Setg the `requiresPendingAproval` property to `true` in a GPAL event handler.

 Here is an example of a custom event handler definition: